adamsilver/fdpb/08-an-upload-form.md

 });
 ```

-When there's an error, the response object will contain an `error` property which contains information about the error so that the HTML can be constructed accordingly.
+The updated success function now checks to see if the response contains an `error`.
+If it does, the error state will be constructed and injected into the list item instead.

 #### Screen Reader Feedback

 While the feedback is useful for sighted users, screen reader users won't hear any feedback.
-To provide a comparable experience (principle 1) we'll need to add a hidden live region.
+To provide a comparable experience (principle 1), we'll need to add a live region.

 ```HTML
 <div class="vh" role="status" aria-live="polite">